-FIPS Role Type Role ID Description Crypto Officer со The Cryptographic Officer (CO) role is responsible for managing the security configuration of the card manager and security domains.
+FIPS Role Type Role I D Description Crypto Officer со The Cryptographic Officer (CO) role is responsible for managing the security configuration of the card manager and security domains.
 The CO role authenticates to the CM by demonstrating to the Card Manager or PIV application knowledge of a GP secure channel TRIPLE-DES key set stored within the Card Manager.
 By successfully executing the GP secure channel mutual authentication protocol, the CO role establishes a secure channel to the Card Manager and executes services allowed to the CO role in a secure manner.
 Crypto Officer САА The PIV Card Application Administrator (CAA) role represents an external application requesting the services offered by the PIV Applet.
-An applet authenticates the Application Operator role by verifying possession of the Application External Authenticate (XAUT) TRIPLE-DES key User СН The Card Holder (CH) role is responsible for ensuring the ownership of his CM, and for not communicating his PIN to other parties.
+An applet authenticates the Application Operator role by verifying possession of the Application External Authenticate TRIPLE-DES key User сн The Card Holder (CH) role is responsible for ensuring the ownership of his CM, and for not communicating his PIN to other parties.
 The PIV Applet authenticates the Card Holder by verifying the PIN value.
-User СНП The Card Holder II (CHII) role is responsible for unblocking and/or changing the Card Holder PIN.
-The PIV authenticates the Card Holder II by verifying the PIN value.
-Unauthentica ted AU Anonymous User - the unauthenticated "role"
+User сни The Card Holder II (CHII) role is responsible for unblocking and/or changing the Card Holder PIN.
+The PIV authenticates the Card Holder II by verifying the PUK value.
+User осн The OATH Card Holder (OCH) role is responsible for ensuring the ownership of his CM, and for not communicating his PIN to other parties.
+The OATH Applet authenticates the OATH Card Holder by verifying the PIN value.
+Crypto Officer ОСАА The OATH Card Application Administrator role represents an external application requesting the services offered by the OATH Applet.
+An applet authenticates the Application Administrator role by verifying possession of the OATH Card Application Administrator keys.
+Unauthenticated AU Anonymous User - the unauthenticated "role"